 “I am with you always, even unto the end of time.”
 (Matt 28:20)

 It is this act of faith which God has placed on the heart of the seminarian who is responding to the vocation to discern the priesthood in our Seminary.
 As it states in the Program of Priestly Formation, sixth edition:

 “In the Eucharistic sacrifice, the seminarian learns to offer himself with Christ to the Father and receives spiritual sustenance, Christ’s own Flesh and Blood.
 In Holy Communion, he encounters Jesus Christ, crucified and risen, and opens himself to the transforming power of his self-giving and redeeming love.
-The Eucharist is the source of pastoral charity, the love that animates and directs those who walk in the footsteps of the Good Shepherd, who gives his life for his sheep so that they may live” (229a).
+The Eucharist is the source of pastoral charity, the love that animates and directs those who walk in the footsteps of the Good Shepherd, who gives his life for his sheep so that they may live” (no. 229a).

 It is this act of faith and participation in the One Body which inspires lay men and women, and consecrated religious, too, to enter intentional prayer and study in our Seminary, and to share in collaborative ministry within the local Church and beyond.

-It is this act of faith by our generous benefactors and donors who sustain our Seminary through their financial and prayerful support which allow the continuation of our mission to form men for the ordained priesthood and to serve as a center for the Diocese for advanced theological studies to prepare men and women for ecclesial service to the people of God.
+It is this act of faith by our generous benefactors and donors who sustain our Seminary through their financial and prayerful support which allow the continuation of our mission to form men for the ordained priesthood and to serve as a center for advanced theological studies to prepare men and women for ecclesial service to the people of God.

 The Reverend Andrew B. Turner